Anton87/NERDemo/README.md

 # NERDemo

-This is a simple demo showing how to perform many NLP tasks such as text segmentation, part-of-speech tagging, lemmatization and named entity recognition (NER) by using UIMA and DKPro.
+This is a simple demo showing how to perform many NLP tasks such as text segmentation, part-of-speech (pos) tagging, lemmatization and named entity recognition (NER) by using UIMA and DKPro.

 ## Prerequisites